-Trifecta Health and NYC Psychiatrist Dr. Edward Fruitman, MD offer Depression treatment in New York.
+Trifecta Health and NYC Psychiatrist Dr. Edward Fruitman, MD offer Depression treatment in NYC.

 Please do one of our self-evaluations if you feel you may be suffering from depression or anxiety.
-Should your results suggest that treatment be considered, bring us your results at your initial evaluation.
+Should your results suggest that anxiety or depression treatment be considered, bring us your results at your initial evaluation.

 In working professionals, depression first presents itself in the drop of productivity.
 To minimize the impact of depression, treatment to full remission of symptoms is required.

 When depression is treated completely, the symptoms are less likely to recur.
 Frequently, depressed patients adopt a very pessimistic attitude and are likely to see available treatment as potentially ineffective.
 However, an initial diagnostic interview with NYC Psychiatrist Dr. Fruitman, can help the patients re-establish their faith in treatment, their belief in themselves, and start the healing process.

 Treatment for depression in NYC is offered by Board Certified Psychiatrist Dr. Edward Fruitman, M.D.- Medical Director of Trifecta Health.